 This test is used to look for leukemia cells in the cerebrospinal fluid (CSF), which is the liquid that bathes the brain and spinal cord.

-For this test, the doctor first numbs an area in the lower part of the back over the spine.
+For this test, the doctor first applies a numbing cream in an area in the lower part of the back over the spine.
 The doctor usually also gives the child medicine to make him or her sleep during the procedure.
 A small, hollow needle is then placed between the bones of the spine to withdraw some of the fluid.

-This test is routinely done in children with leukemia, but it is important that it is done by an expert.
-Doctors have found that if the spinal tap isn’t performed expertly and some blood leaks into the CSF, in some cases leukemia cells may escape into the fluid and grow there.
+It is very important for this test to be done by an expert.
+Doctors have found that if the spinal tap isn’t performed expertly and some blood leaks into the CSF, in some cases leukemia cells may get into the fluid and grow there.

-In children already diagnosed with leukemia, a lumbar puncture can also be used to give chemotherapy drugs into the CSF to try to prevent or treat the spread of leukemia to the spinal cord and brain.
+In children already diagnosed with leukemia, the first lumbar puncture is also used to give chemotherapy drugs into the CSF to try to prevent or treat the spread of leukemia to the spinal cord and brain.